 The strategies and model IndiGo is using to script a rare success story

-IndiGo focuses on three pillars of success: affordable fares, on-time arrivals, and a hassle-free experience.
-Unlike other airlines, it does not have a business class; yet, many business travellers prefer IndiGo because of its outstanding on-time record.
-IndiGo aims to keep things simple and capitalise on the benefits of being a low-cost carrier.
-They do not give complimentary meals like Air India.
-Furthermore, they unashamedly charge for all extra services.
+IndiGo business model is built on three pillars of success that have helped the airline maintain its position as a leading low-cost carrier.
+These pillars are affordable fares, on-time arrivals, and a hassle-free experience.
+Despite not having a business class like other airlines, many business travellers prefer IndiGo due to its outstanding on-time record.
+IndiGo’s business model is centred on simplicity, enabling the airline to capitalise on the benefits of being a low-cost carrier.
+In contrast to Air India, IndiGo does not provide complimentary meals, and it unashamedly charges for all extra services.

 Strategies that made IndiGo a consistently profitable airline